 The thing that stops the flow of love is someone gets hurt, someone gets wounded, someone makes a mistake – intentional or not.
 Someone sins, someone blows it, does something terrible and we hang on to it and we won’t forgive them.
 We won’t release them.
 And in our minds it’s, I can’t release them because they are getting away with it.

 And what you need to understand, I can’t forgive them from my heart because I am letting them off the hook.
 Well, let me give you a word picture.
 Take them off of the hook that you have and place them on this big hook that God has.

 And then step back and say, Almighty, holy God.
 Because you have forgiven me and I didn’t deserve it, as I prayed this morning the Lord’s Prayer, I am going to forgive them as You have forgiven me.
 You are a just God.
 And, Lord, I pray that they would repent, I pray that good things would happen to their life.
 But you are a just God and You are going to even the score.
 It’s not my job.
-You say, “‘Vengeance is Mine,’ says the Lord.”
 You say the way to turn their heart is if my enemy is hungry, feed him; if he is thirsty, give him a drink.
 You release them.

 That’s crazy!
 If I did something wrong, I should go make it right.
-But this is teaching if I do something wrong, I should go make it right.
-But if I know they have something against me, I should take the initiative and I go make it right.
+But this is teaching if I know they have something against me, I should take the initiative and I go make it right.

 You know how many families don’t talk, how many brothers and sisters live in the same town and don’t communicate, how many fellow used-to-be friends and co-workers who live on different pages because something happened?
 And you’ve got a person here and person here like this, I’ll tell you what, when they really apologize.
 And then pretty soon the drift goes and you know what happens?
 The Bible says your heart gets hard.
 It poisons your soul.